Colorado Bar Exam Information

 |On-Motion Application Fee:||$1,800|

 The exam is administered in four sessions over the course of the two days.
 Attendance during all four sessions is required.
 There is a break for lunch on both days.
-The July 2020 exams are affected by the COVID-19 pandemic.
 Up-to-date scheduling information can be found on the Colorado Supreme Court webpage.

 Where is the Colorado Bar Exam Located?